144th Guards Motor Rifle Division: Russian Ground Forces service

+Russo-Ukrainian War

 Russian invasion of Ukraine

 When, on 24 February 2022, Russia invaded Ukraine, the unit was deployed as part of the grouping detailed to capture Ukraine's capital Kyiv by invading Ukraine from neighboring Belarus.
 The unit reportedly suffered heavy losses in the Kyiv campaign, and early April 2022 the campaign was disbanded altogether by Russia.
 The unit retreated back across the Russian and Belarusian borders and was reinforced in order to return to the front.

 The 488th Motor Rifle Regiment attacked Kharkiv Oblast on 5 March 2022.
 By July, the unit received the honorific 'Guards' status.

 In the September 2022 Ukrainian Kharkiv counteroffensive the unit again suffered heavy losses.
 The surviving members of the unit failed their objective to stop the Ukrainian army from crossing the Oskil river.
 It was reported on 23 September that the commander of the 144th division, Colonel Aleksey Alekseyevich Polyakov was wounded and evacuated in Svatove.
 Polyakov returned to division command by January 2023.

 On 26 September 2022, the 144th Guards Motor Rifle Division, which had a prewar strength of over 12,000 troops, had been reported to have been largely destroyed and rendered combat ineffective as a result of heavy casualties sustained during the Kharkiv counteroffensive and the battle of Bakhmut.

 The 283rd Motor Rifle Regiment was added to the order of battle in 2023.

 In August 2024 during the 2024 Kursk offensive, The Security Service of Ukraine reported that over 100 soldiers from the 488th Guards Motorized Rifle Regiment surrendered at a large defensive complex.

 According to the Institute for the Study of War, the 144th Guards Motor Rifle Division had been active on the Lyman front from at least 2023 until early 2025 without having been withdrawn for rest or reconstitution at any point.

 It was reported in March 2025 that the division's 254th Motor Rifle Regiment had suffered losses in combat against Ukraine's 3rd Assault Brigade near the village of Nadiia in the Luhansk Oblast.